z3r0bytes/documentation/pages/getting_started/planning.rst

 A simple rule of thumb for planning storage is to take your average daily ingestion rate, multiply it by the number of days you need to retain the data online, and then multiply that number by 1.3 to account for metadata overhead.
 (GB/day x Ret.
 Days x 1.3 = storage req.).

-Elasticsearch makes extensive use of slack storage space in the course of it's operations.
+Elasticsearch makes extensive use of slack storage space in the course of its operations.
 Users are strongly encouraged to exceed the minimum storage required for their calculated ingestion rate.
 When at maximum retention, Elasticsearch storage should not exceed 75% of total space.